 Figure 3: Convert SmartArt to Text

-- This will convert the SmartArt graphic to bulleted list, as shown in Figure 4.
+- This action will convert the SmartArt graphic to a bulleted list, as shown in Figure 4, below.

 Figure 4: SmartArt graphic converted to bulleted list

-Alternatively, you can right-click the SmartArt graphic to get the resultant context menu, and choose the Convert to Text option (highlighted in red in Figure 5).
+- Alternatively, you can right-click the SmartArt graphic.
+In the resultant contextual menu, choose the Convert to Text option, as shown highlighted in red within Figure 5, below.

 Figure 5: Convert to Text option